 At university, reading is ubiquitous – it is relevant for all disciplines and all students, and therefore for the whole QAA membership.
 Students’ reading practices have transformed over the past 20 years, with the increasing digitisation of resources, the emergence and then ubiquity of virtual learning environments, and the widespread use of mobile devices.
 The pandemic has accelerated such developments, with the rapid roll-out of online and blended learning.
 Yet we know strikingly little about how students read online, how this relates to their overall learning, and which pedagogic strategies are effective.
 There is a need for enhancement in this area because online reading is fundamental to the transition to higher-level study (learning new ways of reading, ‘unlearning’ old habits), to citizenship (handling misinformation online), to disciplinarity (reading in a particular subject), and to decolonisation (beyond curriculum content, considering how students are taught to read).

 Originating in the ‘reading-rich’ discipline of History, this project leverages an innovative ongoing partnership between three core institutions (Lincoln, Nottingham, UCL) to generate a suite of resources to support academics and students across all subjects.
-Informed by data, and conducted in partnership with students and Talis, Active Online reading is a unique opportunity to cultivate pedagogic practices that assist students in developing a key – but neglected – academic skill – reading.
+Informed by data, and conducted in partnership with students and Talis, Active Online reading (working definition of the term here) is a unique opportunity to cultivate pedagogic practices that assist students in developing a key – but neglected – academic skill – reading.

 Three key elements underpin our approach: